 CV, publications, Google scholar profile, blog.

-Hi, I'm Sung-Eui Yoon(윤 성의) and an associate professor at KAIST (Korea Advanced Institute of Sci. and Tech.)
+Hi, I'm Sung-Eui Yoon(윤 성의) and professor at KAIST (Korea Advanced Institute of Sci. and Tech.)

 Currently, I am leading Scalable Graphics, Vision, & Robotics (SGVR Lab.) at KAIST.

 My research interests span scalable rendering, vision, and robotics problems including Monte Carlo ray tracing, image search, and motion planning for robots.